rah-0/hyperion/benchmarks/README.md

 ### Observations:

-- JSON: B/op discrepancies are most likely caused by GC.
-- Protobuf: Memory and Allocations per op are quite high under heavy load, quotes from [Hacker News](https://news.ycombinator.com/item?id=40798740):
+- Protobuf: Allocations per op are quite high under heavy load, quotes from [Hacker News](https://news.ycombinator.com/item?id=40798740):

 > Go gRPC server code does a lot of allocations.
 I have a gRPC service where each container does 50-80K/second of incoming calls and I spend a ton of time in GC and in allocating headers for all the msgs.